GSA/digitalgov.gov/content/posts/2016-10-12-join-us-for-a-gender-equality-edit-a-thon-on-october-22-2016.md

 ---
+url: /2016/10/12/join-us-for-a-gender-equality-edit-a-thon-on-october-22-2016/
 date: 2016-10-12 11:00:36 -0400
-title: 'Join us for a Gender Equality Edit-a-thon on October 22, 2016'
+title: Join us for a Gender Equality Edit-a-thon on October 22, 2016
-summary: 'Come out and join us on Saturday, October 22, 2016 from 10\:00 am — 5\:00 pm for a Wikipedia Edit-a-thon on Gender Equality in the Innovation Hub at the National Archives Building in Washington, DC.
+summary: 'Come out and join us on Saturday, October 22, 2016 from 10:00 am &ndash; 5:00 pm for a Wikipedia Edit-a-thon on Gender Equality in the Innovation Hub at the National Archives Building in Washington, DC.
 Register for this event today!
 Help'
-authors: [meredith-stewart]
+authors:
+  - meredith-stewart
 categories:
   - Content
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
   - Managing Digital
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - content
   - crowdsourcing